TzeHimSung/Go_Learning/README.md

 This repo is built for learning golang.
 The following books are recommended:
 - The Go Programming Language
 - Go核心编程
-The repo includes basic golang grammar, concurrentm, reflect and other knowledges.
+The repo includes basic golang grammar, concurrent, reflect and other knowledges.